bgamari/ghc-wiki-import/plugins/type-checker/row-types/coxswain.md

 Row unification determines what is in a row, but we usually also need to know what is **not** in the row.
 This is the role of the `Lacks` constraint. `Lacks p l` means that `l` is not the name of a column in `p`.
 The cleverest bit about `Lacks` constraints is how to evidence them: it's the position in the **sorted** columns of the concrete row at which `l` *would be* inserted to preserve the sorting.
-So, presuming intuitive order, `Lacks (Row0 .& "b" .= Int) "a"` would be 0, since `b` would be inserted at the front.
+So, presuming intuitive order, `Lacks (Row0 .& "b" .= Int) "a"` would be 0, since `a` would be inserted at the front.
 And `Lacks (Row0 .& "a" .= Int) "b"` would be 1, since `b` would be the second column.

 ```